GoogleChromeLabs/sw-precache/README.md

 For those who would prefer not to use `sw-precache` as part of a `gulp` or `Grunt` build, there's a [command-line interface](cli.js) which supports the [options listed](#options-parameter) in the API, provided via flags.

+**Warning:** When using `sw-precache` "by hand", outside of an automated build process, it's your responsibility to re-run the command each time there's a change to any local resources!
+If `sw-precache` is not run again, the previously cached local resources will be reused indefinitely.

 Sensible defaults are assumed for options that are not provided.
 For example, if you are inside the top-level directory that contains your site's contents, and you'd like to generate a `service-worker.js` file that will automatically precache all of the local files, you can simply run

 ```sh
 $ sw-precache